21 books every man should read at least once

 Meditations of Marcus Aurelius

-Meditations is one of the best books I read during the most anxious period of my life, at university in the southwest of England.
+Meditations is one of the best books I read during a period of my life marked by insecurity and soul searching, while at university in the southwest of England.

 This is the first self-help book ever written, and it’s just as applicable today as it was two thousand years ago.
 Get your own copy and return to it when you’re feeling lost or lacking motivation.